gaana-vishwnath/worker-workflow/workflow-to-js-transformer/README.md

 *sources*

-Multiple source can also be specified for a customdata element.
-This then allows for per job customization of the settings by having one source take precedence over another when supplied.
+Multiple sources can also be specified for a customdata element.
+This allows for per job customization of the settings by having one source take precedence over another when supplied.
 For instance, if supplied with a source of taskSettings and a source of repositorySettings for the same customdata element the taskSettings will take precedence over the repositorySetting if it is supplied, otherwise the repositorySettings will take effect.

 ```